Multimodal Wireless Foundation Models: Multimodal Wireless Foundation Model

 \textbf{Partial fine-tuning ($k$ blocks).} The last $k$ ViT blocks (attention, MLP, and their LayerNorms) are unfrozen; earlier blocks remain frozen.
 The task head and the input modality projections are trainable.
 This enables limited adaptation while preserving most pretrained structure.

-\textbf{Low-Rank Adaptation (LoRA) adapters.} Low-rank adapters are inserted into the self-attention projections (query and value) of each encoder block.
+\textbf{Low-Rank Adaptation (LoRA) adapters.} Low-rank adapters are inserted into the query and value projections of each encoder block.
 All original encoder weights remain frozen; trainable parameters are the LoRA adapters, the task head, and the input modality projections.
 This enables efficient adaptation while keeping the encoder shared among tasks.